HariSekhon/DevOps-Python-tools/README.md

 ### PyTools ###

 - ```ambari_blueprints.py``` - Ambari Blueprint tool using Ambari API to find and fetch all blueprints or a specific blueprint to local json files, blueprint an existing cluster, or create a new cluster using a blueprint.
-See adjacent ```ambari_blueprints``` directory for some blueprint templates
+Sorts and prettifies the JSON, and optionally strips out configs to create generic templates.
+See adjacent ```ambari_blueprints``` directory for a variety of Ambari blueprint templates generated using this tool
 - ```hadoop_hdfs_time_block_reads.jy``` - Hadoop HDFS per-block read timing debugger with datanode and rack locations for a given file or directory tree.
-Reports the slowest Hadoop datanodes in descending order at the end
+Reports the slowest Hadoop datanodes in descending order at the end.
+Helps find cluster data layer bottlenecks such as slow datanodes, faulty hardware or misconfigured top-of-rack switch ports.
 - ```hadoop_hdfs_files_native_checksums.jy``` - fetches native HDFS checksums for quicker file comparisons (about 100x faster than doing hdfs dfs -cat | md5sum)
 - ```hadoop_hdfs_files_stats.jy``` - fetches HDFS file stats
 - ```pig-text-to-elasticsearch.pig``` / ```pig-text-to-solr.pig``` - bulk indexes unstructured files in Hadoop to Elasticsearch or Solr/SolrCloud clusters